wso2/oxygen-ui/CONTRIBUTING.md

   Above will commit directly to the [`figma-tokens`](https://github.com/wso2/oxygen-ui/tree/figma-tokens) branch.

-4. A GitHub workflows will automatically be triggered to process the commited design tokens and convert them to a [style dictionary](https://github.com/amzn/style-dictionary) compatible design-token variation.
+4. A GitHub workflows will automatically be triggered to process the committed design tokens and convert them to a [style dictionary](https://github.com/amzn/style-dictionary) compatible design-token variation.

-4. Once the workflow finishes, a PR will be created against the `main` branch with the following format.
+5. Once the workflow finishes, a PR will be created against the `main` branch with the following format.

   ```bash
   # PR Title